Branch analysis is available starting in Developer Edition.

 With branch analysis, you can ensure that you're maintaining consistent code quality all the way down to the branch level of your projects.

 This is the default branch and typically corresponds to what's being developed for your next release.
-This branch is usually known within a development team as "main", "develop" or "head" and is analyzed when no specific branch parameters are provided.
+This branch is usually known within a development team as "main", "master" or "head" and is analyzed when no specific branch parameters are provided.
 SonarQube labels this branch as Main Branch, and, with Community Edition, this is the only branch you can analyze.

 Adding projects by DevOps Platform copies the main branch name in SonarQube from the main branch name in your repository.
 See DevOps Platform Integrations in the documentation navigation for more information on adding your project from an DevOps Platform.